NDIS participants in residential aged care

-The transitional arrangements will help facilitate orderly processes for the NDIA to add funding for behaviour support to NDIS participant plans where required, for the development of positive behaviour support plans for participants, and to obtain state and territory authorisation for the use of regulated restrictive practices.
+The transitional arrangements helped facilitate an orderly processes for the NDIA to add funding for behaviour support to NDIS participant plans where required, for the development of positive behaviour support plans for participants, and to obtain state and territory authorisation for the use of regulated restrictive practices.

 - where no positive behaviour support plan exists for the NDIS participant:

-- by 1 March 2021, take all reasonable steps to obtain an interim behaviour support plan, and obtain authorisation for the use of the regulated restrictive practice from state and territory bodies.
+- by 1 March 2021, have taken all reasonable steps to obtain an interim behaviour support plan, and obtain authorisation for the use of the regulated restrictive practice from state and territory bodies.

-- by 1 June 2021, take all reasonable steps to obtain a comprehensive behaviour support plan and obtain authorisation for the use of the regulated restrictive practice from state and territory bodies.
+- by 1 June 2021, have taken all reasonable steps to obtain a comprehensive behaviour support plan and obtain authorisation for the use of the regulated restrictive practice from state and territory bodies.

 View information about reasonable steps.

-Comprehensive positive behaviour support plans for NDIS participants who need one will need to be in place by 1 December 2021.
+Comprehensive positive behaviour support plans for NDIS participants who required one needed to be in place by 1 December 2021.